 The Resources and Personnel (finance) committee is a sub-committee of the main board of trustees.
 Its purpose is to monitor and evaluate the financial issues relating to the day to day running of the academy.
 This has included the management of staff and improvements to the school environment.
-The committee usually formally meets three times during the year, there were plans to meet three times this year but some of the meetings were cancelled due to COVID 19 restrictions and since then necessary resources and personnel related matters have been discussed at the full governor's meetings.
-Attendance at the resources and personnel meeting was as follows:
+The committee usually formally meets three times during the year, attendance at the resources and personnel meeting was as follows:

 Trustee Meetings Attended Out of a possible

 Miss A Anderson 3 3

-Mrs M Heather 3 3
+Mrs M Heather 2 2

+Father D Sheppard 2 2

-Mr A Jarvis 3 3
+Mr A Waring 3 3

-Mr A Mayes 0 1

 Mr G Moss 3 3

 Mr D Riley (Committee Chairperson) 3 3

+Mr D Rooks 1 1